-5 Manual requirements
+5 Manual Requirements

-- 5.1.1 All Self-Handlers and GHSP's need to provide the following manuals: - a) Ground Handling Manual (GHM) The GHM is policy driven and focuses on "what to do". - b) Ground Operation Manual (GOM) The GOM is procedure driven, focusing on "how to do". - c) Ground Training Manual (GTM). - d) SMS Manual. - e) ERP Manual is a compulsory content that should be included in the SMS Manual. - 5.1.2 Each Self-Handlers and GHSP's must develop and maintain a ground handling manual that: - a) Is in a form easy to revise and organised in a manner helpful to the preparation, review and acceptance processes. - b) Is in the English language and signed by the certificate holder's accountable executive; - c) Revisions submitted are traceable and identifiable in the text. - 5.1.3 The manuals, including any revision, is approved by the CAAM. - 5.1.4 Each Self-Handlers and GHSP's must keep its manuals current at all times and must provide to the CAAM with a complete and most current copy of its approved manuals. - 5.1.5 The detailed requirements for mandatory manual are specified in Attachment F of CAGM 6010.
+- 5.1.1 The Self-Handlers and GHSP shall arrange for the production of ground handling safety documents according to criteria that ensure easy access to information required for flight and ground operations contained in the various operational documents comprising a system which facilitates management of the distribution and revision of operational documents. - 5.1.2 Each applicant is required to submit the required Manuals as per Regulation 139 of MCAR 2016.
+The manual will be subjected to scrutiny and either the whole manual or any part thereof, as determined by the CEO, shall have to be approved. - 5.1.3 All Self-Handlers and GHSP's need to provide the following manuals: - a) Ground Handling Manual (GHM) The GHM is policy driven and focuses on "what to do". - b) Ground Operation Manual (GOM) The GOM is procedure driven, focusing on "how to do". - c) Ground Training Manual (GTM) The GTM outlined all the training requirements according to operation categories. - d) SMS Manual The SMS Manual contains the policy on the safety management system of the organisation. - e) ERP Manual is a compulsory content that should be included in the SMS Manual.
+ERP Manual can also be in the form of a standalone document. - f) Other manuals if deemed necessary by self-handlers or GHSPs or CAAM. - 5.1.4 Each Self-Handlers and GHSP's must develop and maintain a ground handling manual that: - a) Is in a form easy to revise and organised in a manner helpful to the preparation, review, and acceptance processes. - b) Is in the English language and signed by the certificate holder's accountable manager (AM); - c) A yearly revision submitted for approval must be traceable and identifiable in the text. - 5.1.5 The manuals, including any revisions, are approved by the CAAM. - 5.1.6 The detailed requirements for manuals are specified in Appendix 1 of CAGM 6010. - 5.1.7 Each Self-Handlers and GHSP's must keep its manuals current at all times and must provide the CAAM with a complete and most current copy of its approved manuals.
+The detailed requirements for the mandatory manual are specified in Appendix 3 of CAGM 6010.